joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 ### Create Storage Account

-Now that the Resource Group
+Now that the Resource Group has been created, its time to import our Storage Account - which will hold our Table of data around Public Holidays.